-K Doreen MacAulay is an instructor in the Department of Management and Organization, teaching organizational behavior analysis and strategic management.
+K Doreen MacAulay is an instructor in the Department of Information Systems Decision Sciences, teaching organizational behavior analysis and strategic management.

 Her research focuses on the areas of organizational change and history.
 MacAulay holds a PhD in management from St. Mary's University in Nova Scotia, an MBA from the University of New Brunswick, and a Bachelor of Science in psychology from St. Francis Xavier University in Nova Scotia.